jasrajsb/devclub-recruitment-asignment/README.md

 # devclub-recruitment-asignment

 I've attempted Part I and Part II.
 The project was done using MERN Stack.
 I was contributing for Tryst'21 Backend and started this a bit late and thus was not able to complete Asignment.
 But I did manage to complete 90% of it with the part for accepting/rejecting requests by Librarian being left.
+Although I had to attempt only one of the Part I and Part II, I attempted both Part I and Part II(2 and bonus).